Alaskan Remote Adventures

 You'll land on the Mulchatna River and then walk 100-yards up to the Lodge.

 The flight Anchorage to Iliamna is not included in the package.
 The floatplane flight from Iliamna to the Lodge is included.
 A first and last night hotel stay in Anchorage is required.
 Hotel nights and meals in Anchorage are not included in the package.
 Our confirmation packet includes a list of recommended hotels in Anchorage.

 and 5-days guided fishing

-Double-occupancy accommodations at Kautumn Lodge, meals at the Lodge, guided fishing, and up to 50-pounds of vacuum-packed fish care.
+Roundtrip floatplane flight Iliamna to the Lodge, lodging and meals at Kautumn Lodge, guided fishing, and up to 50-pounds of vacuum-packed fish care.

 Packages Do Not Include:

-Airfare to Anchorage, charter flight to Iliamna, and floatplane flight to the Lodge (the roundtrip charter flight and floatplane flight combined was about $1,000.00 in 2020), first and last night’s lodging and meals in Anchorage, fishing equipment, fishing license and King Salmon Stamp, boots or rain gear, alcohol, gratuities, fish box $20.00 (or bring a cooler), Global Rescue, IMG Signature Travel Insurance, and anything not mentioned under inclusions.
+Airfare to Anchorage, charter flight to Iliamna, first and last night’s lodging and meals in Anchorage, fishing equipment, fishing license and King Salmon Stamp, boots or rain gear, alcohol, gratuities, fish box $20.00 (or bring a cooler), Global Rescue, IMG Signature Travel Insurance, and anything not mentioned under inclusions.

 Bear Viewing Excursion: